Dark Energy Survey Year 3 Results: A 2.7% measurement of Baryon Acoustic Oscillation distance scale at redshift 0.835: Tests on Mocks

 Tables \ref{tab:w_mocktest} and \ref{tab:Cl_mocktest} also display the results obtained using COLA and FLASK covariance for reference.
 Overall the COLA covariance gives very consistent results, especially for $w$, e.g.~$ \langle \sigma_\alpha \rangle $ and $\sigma_{\rm std}$ (or $\sigma_{\rm 68}$) are closer to each other.
 This is reassuring since this estimation traces the actual mock statistics.
 However, the overlapping issue mentioned previously casts doubt on its validity for the real data.
 Furthermore, it is only available in the {\tt MICE} cosmology.
 For the FLASK covariance, we find slightly larger difference between $ \langle \sigma_\alpha \rangle $ and $\sigma_{\rm std}$ (or $\sigma_{\rm 68}$).

-The last entries to Tables \ref{tab:w_mocktest} and \ref{tab:Cl_mocktest} show the results obtained assuming a {\tt Planck} cosmology ({\tt Planck} template plus the {\tt Planck} covariance).
-The best fit $ \langle \alpha \rangle $ agrees well with the expected shift 0.961, which is obtained by comparing the sound horizon and the angular diameter distance in the {\tt Planck} cosmology with those in the {\tt MICE} cosmology.
+The next entries of Tables \ref{tab:w_mocktest} and \ref{tab:Cl_mocktest} show the results obtained assuming a {\tt Planck} cosmology ({\tt Planck} template plus the {\tt Planck} covariance).
+The theoretically expected value for fitting {\tt MICE} mocks with a {\tt Planck} template (by comparing the sound horizon and the angular diameter distance) is 0.959, if we consider the 0.004 shift found in the mocks due to non-linearities, we are left with an expectation of 0.963.
+Hence, finding an additional small bias of 0.003 or 0.002 when comparing to the $ \langle \alpha \rangle $ in the {\tt Planck} cosmology entry of Tables \ref{tab:w_mocktest} \& \ref{tab:Cl_mocktest}, respectively.
+Nevertheless, this bias is negligible when compared to the error bars.
 The fact that the magnitude of the covariance elements are generally larger in {\tt Planck} cosmology can explain that $ \sigma_\alpha $ and fraction enclosing $\langle \alpha \rangle $ are higher while $\chi^2/\mathrm{d.o.f.}$ and $\sigma_{d_{\rm norm} }$ are lower.
-While the number of broadband terms does not seem to be important in Table~\ref{tab:w_mocktest}, their effects are more apparent when the fiducial cosmology is different from the actual one.
-We find that to recover the expected BAO shift when the {\tt Planck} template is used, we need to use a number of broadband terms at least as many as the fiducial setup.
+The last set of entries in Tables \ref{tab:w_mocktest} and \ref{tab:Cl_mocktest} consider fitting the COLA mocks (based on MICE cosmology) with the Planck template (but still the MICE covariance) for different number of broad-band parameters.
+In this case, it is very clear that the number of broad-band parameters is very important to recover unbiased results.
+For APS, we find that we need at least 4 ($i=-1, 0, 1, 2$) broad-band parameters so that results converge (not shown here, but results are consistent when using more parameters).
+For the ACF, we find that 2 or 3 parameters are sufficient to get stable results.
+For this case, we consider 3 parameters ($i=0, 1, 2$) in order to allow for more flexibility.